i.1 – Defining Seaports

 An approach to understanding the diversity of ports is their classification into typologies to analyze their specific role and functions.
 Conventionally, ports can be categorized based on a large number of dimensions, such as:

 • Scale.
 Refers to an assessment of port size in terms of its area, annual cargo throughput, the size of its hinterland, the number of shipping services it is connected to, or the number of customers.
 The scale of a port is commonly associated with its economic and commercial importance in the market it serves.
+Large ports tend to be diversified, while small ports are mainly specialized.

 • Governance and institutional settings.
 Refers to the terms of land ownership and the roles of institutional arrangements between the public and private sectors.
 Many ports are publicly owned but have terminals operated by private organizations.

 • Port functions.
 Refers to the range of services offered by the port, such as cargo handling, logistics, and distribution, industry, and maritime services.
-They are subject to competitive pressures since the services offered by a port can be offered by another port.
+They are subject to competitive pressures since the services offered by one port can be offered by another port.

 • Specialization.
 Refers to the cargo handled, such as containers, conventional general cargo, liquid bulk, dry bulk, or roll-on-roll-off cargo.
 Some ports are specialized in handling passenger traffic, namely cruise ships and ferries.
 Another specialization concerns port-centric industries such as steel plants, energy plants, automotive, or chemical industries.
 Further, logistics activities are an important contributor to port specialization.

-Through generations of port development, port functions have changed and expanded, responding to technical, economic, and social developments.
+Through the generations of port development, port functions have changed and expanded, responding to technical, economic, and social developments.
 From the traffic being generated, functions such as trade, distribution, and industry have emerged in seaports, broadening and deepening their functions.
 In recent decades, the main driving forces include containerization, diversification of cargo types and equipment, intermodal transport, and information technologies.
 Port functions are extended to trade, logistics, and production centers with an extensive portfolio of operations, including production, trade, and service industries.
 Some seaports have grown to become industrial complexes comprising a large number of industrial activities.

 From a supply chain perspective, seaports are increasingly functioning not as individual places that handle ships but as turntables within global supply chains and global transportation networks.
 The contemporary port (labeled fourth-generation port) is characterized as a platform commanding freight flows and requiring knowledge-intensive coordination activities.
-A seaport is not self-contained as port activities contribute to the industrial and logistics development in the port areas and its hinterland.
+A seaport is not self-contained, as port activities contribute to the industrial and logistics development in the port areas and its hinterland.
 Thus, ports act as service centers and logistics platforms for international trade and transport.

 3. Port Systems: Beyond Individual Seaports